treycole/notes.treycole.me/content/Blog/A Brief History of Materials.md

 ### __Crystal Lattices (1850)__
 Auguste Bravais enumerates the possible arrangements of crystal lattices.

-> This is still how we understand the arrangement of crystalline materials.
+> This enumeration still stands today as a pivotal component of condensed matter research.
 ### __Maxwell's Equations (1861)__
 James Clerk Maxwell summarizes the fundamental equations of electromagnetism into a cohesive theory unifying electricity, magnetism, and light.